jcbrinfo/slamtest/README.md

 * make, to build SlamTest itself or to run the self-tests

 # Usage
-SlamTest is a simple script (`src/main/bash/slamtest`) that run a program against a series of inputs and check that the outputs match the expected ones.
+SlamTest is a simple BASH script that runs a program against a series of inputs and checks that the outputs match the expected ones.
 The simpliest way to use this script is to follow the steps below:

 1. While at root of the SlamTest’s project, invoke `make`.
 2. Copy the `target/main/slamtest` file in your project.
 For example, you may